Recent health news and videos.

 Staying informed is also a great way to stay healthy.
 Keep up-to-date with all the latest health news here.

-FRIDAY, May 6, 2016 (HealthDay News) -- Walking the dog may be a health boon for older Americans, new research suggests.
+FRIDAY, May 27, 2016 (HealthDay News) -- Smoking during pregnancy may increase the risk that a child could develop schizophrenia, new research suggests.

 Health News is provided as a service to Eagle Grove Pharmacy site users by HealthDay.
 Eagle Grove Pharmacy nor its employees, agents, or contractors, review, control, or take responsibility for the content of these articles.
 Please seek medical advice directly from your pharmacist or physician.

 Copyright © 2016 HealthDay All Rights Reserved.